 Something magical happens as bananas ripen and transform from bright yellow to that unappetizing brown/black.
 They get sweeter as the starches develop.

-So before you pitch or compost them, heed our recipe suggestions on what to do with overripe bananas.
-Think banana ice cream (mix slices into vanilla ice cream), banana cream pie (a smoothie with a vanilla wafer crunch), classic banana bread and even banana pancakes and muffins.
+So before you pitch them or throw them onto the compost heap, heed our recipe suggestions on what to do with overripe bananas.
+Think banana ice cream (mix slices into vanilla ice cream), banana cream pie (made into a smoothie with a vanilla wafer crunch), classic banana bread and even banana pancakes and muffins.

-Also, keep in mind that thawed ripe bananas are best for baked goods, smoothies, puddings, and anything where the fruit is mixed in.
-They will mostly be mushy when thawed so aren’t great for eating out of hand.
+Also, keep in mind that thawed ripe bananas are best for baked goods, smoothies, puddings and anything where the fruit is mixed in.
+They will mostly be mushy when thawed so they aren’t great for eating out of hand.

 Here are two ways to freeze overripe bananas: